jeffreykegler/hoonlint/misc/whitespace.md

 ## Chess-sidedness

-A jog is considered queenside if its indentation is 2 stops or more greater than the anchor column.
+A jog is considered queenside if it is aligned 2 stops or more after the anchor column.
 Otherwise, the jog is considered kingside.

-The chess-sidedness of a misindented jogging is that of the majority of its jogs.
+The chess-sidedness of a jogging is that of the majority of its jogs.
 In case of a tie, the jogging is considered to be queenside.
-The chess-sidedness of a misindented jogging hoon is that of its jogging.
+The chess-sidedness of a jogging hoon is that of its jogging.

 ## Jogging body column